Discovering Maps of Meaning

 New Systems for Understanding

 AI tools, especially Large Language Models (LLMs), offer the promise of helping us dramatically reduce complexity.
 LLMs can process vast amounts of information and provide us with simple, concise summaries.
 An implication of these systems is that LLMs can turn content into numerical representations called "embeddings" that represent the underlying meanings and relationships of text.
 Think of these embeddings like coordinates on a map: similar concepts are placed near each other, while different ones are further apart.
-Unlike a flat map that we might hold in our hands with two axes, these embeddings operate on hundreds or even thousands of axes, allowing for incredibly nuanced representations.
+Unlike a flat map that we might hold in our hands with two axes, these embeddings operate on hundreds or even thousands of axes, allowing for incredibly nuanced representations of the semantic landscape.

 Embeddings are more than just a technical detail—they represent a fundamental shift in how we engage with information.
 Embeddings allow us to work abstractly with structures of meaning, rather than exact word-matches or calculations.
 They increase how quickly we can find and organize information, and how quickly we can learn and solve problems.